-Students with a strong working memory are likely to do well in maintaining focus and attention in a variety of academic settings.
-Because they’re capable of processing and remembering instructions and task goals, they can more readily be left to work independently.
+Students with strong working memory are likely to do well in maintaining focus and attention in various academic settings.
+They can more readily be left to work independently because they’re capable of processing and remembering instructions and task goals.

 Working memory is responsible for many of the skills children use to learn to read.
 Auditory working memory helps kids hold on to the sounds letters make long enough to sound out new words.
-Visual working memory helps kids remember what those words look like so they can recognize them throughout the rest of a sentence.
+In contrast, visual working memory helps kids remember what those words look like so they can recognize them throughout the rest of a sentence.

-When working effectively, these skills keep kids from having to sound out every word they see.
-This helps them read with less hesitation and become fluent readers.
-Learning to read isn’t as smooth a process for kids with weak working memory skills.
+When working effectively, these skills keep kids from having to sound out every word they see, enabling them to read with less hesitation and become fluent readers.
+Unfortunately, learning to read isn’t as smooth for kids with weak working memory skills.

 Research has shown a distinct link between working memory and reading comprehension.

-When students with weak working memory skills are reading a paragraph, they may forget what was at the beginning of the paragraph by the time they get to the end of the paragraph.
-These students will look like they have difficulty with reading comprehension.
-In fact, they do; but the comprehension problem is due to a failure of the memory system rather than the language system.
+When students with weak working memory skills read a paragraph, they may forget what was at the beginning of the paragraph by the time they get to the end.
+As a result, these students will look like they have difficulty with reading comprehension.
+They do, but the comprehension problem is due to a failure of the memory system rather than the language system.

-Students who have difficulty with working memory often forget what they are doing while doing it.
-For example, they may understand the three-step direction they were just given, but forget the second and third steps while carrying out the first step.
-If they are trying to solve a math problem that has several steps, they might forget the steps while trying to solve the problem.
+Students with poor working memory often forget what they are doing while doing it.
+For example, they may understand the three-step direction they were just given but forget the second and third steps while carrying out the first step.

-Doing math in “your head” — or mental math — requires significant amounts of working memory.
-Children need to store the information that they have heard, be able to recall and retrieve those facts, and then process the information correctly to apply it.
+Doing math in “your head” — or mental math — requires significant working memory.
+Children need to store the information they have heard, be able to recall and retrieve those facts, and then process the information correctly to apply it.

 According to University of Michigan research, improving working memory can boost scores in general problem-solving ability and improve fluid intelligence.
-Fluid intelligence is defined as the ability to solve new problems, use logic in new situations, and identify patterns.
-In contrast, crystallized intelligence is defined as the ability to use learned knowledge and experience.
+Fluid intelligence is the ability to solve new problems, use logic in new situations, and identify patterns.
+In contrast, crystallized intelligence is the ability to use learned knowledge and experience.

-Researchers from Durham University, who surveyed over three thousand children, concluded that children who underachieve at school may just have poor working memory rather than low intelligence.
-They found that ten percent of schoolchildren across all age ranges suffer from poor working memory seriously affecting their learning.
+Researchers from Durham University surveyed over three thousand children and concluded that children who underachieve at school might have poor working memory rather than low intelligence.
+They found that ten percent of schoolchildren across all age ranges suffer from poor working memory, seriously affecting their learning.

-A study from Karolinska Institutet in Sweden showed a strong link between executive functions, such as working memory and achievement in sport.
-The study showed that working memory and other cognitive functions in children and young people can be associated with how successful they are on the soccer pitch.
+A study from Karolinska Institutet in Sweden showed a strong link between executive functions, such as working memory, and achievement in sports.
+The study showed that working memory and other cognitive functions in children and young people could be associated with their success on the soccer pitch.

 Executive functions are special control functions in the brain that allow us to adapt to an environment in a perpetual state of change.
-They include creative thinking in order to quickly switch strategy, find new, effective solutions and repress erroneous impulses.
-The functions are dependent on the brain’s frontal lobes, which continue to develop until the age of 25.
+They include creative thinking to switch strategies quickly, find new, effective solutions and repress erroneous impulses.
+These functions depend on the brain’s frontal lobes, which continue to develop until age 25.